-I don’t recommend doing every single one of them at once, but depending on how you work out your process, these are useful tips.
+I don’t recommend doing every single one of them at once, but depending on your process, most of these will prove to be useful tips.
 Here are all the things I wish I had known about making jerky from scratch.
-Standard “I’m not a food biologist” warning, but I do think most of the below exercises additional caution atop the recommended practices by actual food biologists.
+Standard “I’m not a food biologist” warning, but I do think my advice exercises additional caution atop the recommended practices by actual food biologists.

 Slice it nice for the same price

-Me, I live in an NYC apartment, and while I have some space, a dehydrator and slicer take up more than their fair share of it.
+Me, I live in an NYC apartment, and a lot of supermarkets don’t have standard butcher’s counters.
+While I have some space, a dehydrator and slicer take up more than their fair share of it.
 I’m not making jerky every dang day.
-Back when I was regularly making it, I was buying wholesale cuts, some of them dang near primal, from a place that was essentially a walk-in freezer.
+Back when I was regularly making it, I was buying large cuts—some of them dang near primal—from a wholesaler that was essentially a walk-in freezer.
 Cutting them myself was the only option.
-I bought a cheap meat slicer, I’ll bleach the hell out of it before each jerky batch, dismantle it for cleaning and another bleaching, and I’d still rather have the butcher do it.
-Even if but butcher’s counter charges you a small convenience fee–which has never happened to me–an hour of your life and holding onto your thumbs is worth a couple bucks.
+I bought a cheap meat slicer.
+I’ll bleach the hell out of it before each jerky batch, dismantle it for cleaning and another bleaching, and I’d still rather have the butcher do it.
+Even if the butcher’s counter charges you a small convenience fee—which has never happened to me—an hour of your life and holding onto your thumbs is worth a couple bucks.

 Or just schnitzel that beast

-So honestly, at the small batch level, I think a good knife and all-but-frozen meat will get you most of the way there if you must do it yourself.
-Some groceries don’t have butchers or even delis (which won’t slice raw meat for you anyway).
-So if you go the knife route, you can erase the difference with wax paper, rolling pin or a mallet, and two minutes of pounding/flattening.
+Everything I just said?
+Disregard if you feel like it.
+Some groceries don’t have butchers or even delis (the latter won’t slice raw meat for you anyway).
+At the small batch level, I think a good knife and all-but-frozen meat will get you most of the way there if you must do it yourself, particularly if you’re making chicken or turkey jerky, which benefit from thicker cuts due to their smaller muscle fibers.
+(Just promise me you won’t make them so thick they take longer to dry.
+I don’t mess around with poultry jerky.
+I err on the side of sterilizing first and salting heavily.)
+So if you go the knife route, you can erase the difference in width with wax paper, a rolling pin or a mallet, and two minutes of pounding/flattening.
 Congratulations, you just evened out the varying thickness in your sliced meat.
 Bonus: now it’s more tender, as well.

-Salt is an alchemical wonder, so if you freeze or even par-freeze your cut for slicing, salt it in advance.
-This means brining before you freeze, letting it work its magic in the fridge for a day or two, and then moving to the freezer.
-This is a two-step textural move that will alter the proteins in the meat in your favor, so it holds together better through slicing and the contraction of its fibers during dehydration.
+Salt is an alchemical wonder, so before you freeze or even par-freeze your cut for slicing, salt it in advance.
+This means dry-brining before you freeze, letting salt work its magic in the fridge for a day or two, and then moving to the freezer.
+This is a two-step textural move that will alter the proteins in the meat , so it holds together better through both slicing and the contraction of its fibers during dehydration.

 It also raises the freezing point very slightly, which is good, because sawing through an actual brick of frozen meat is work.
 Slicing through one that’s on the cusp of freezing?
 Easiest thing in the world.
 You only want it fully frozen if you have an electric slicer.
 Then you get even pieces that stand up to the kinetic heat.